usnistgov/ElectionGlossary/index.md

 ## <a name="blank-ballot"></a>blank ballot
 An issued [ballot](#ballot) without any selections made.

 Synonyms: `unmarked ballot`

+## <a name="Bluetooth"></a>Bluetooth
+A wireless  protocol that  allows  two  similarly  equipped  devices  to  communicate  with  each  other within  a short  distance,  e.g.,  30  ft.

 ## <a name="callable-unit"></a>callable unit
 (Of a software program or logical design) Function, method, operation, subroutine, procedure, or analogous structural unit that appears within a [module](#module).